Aventus Utility Token (AVT) Trading Up 0.3% Over Last 7 Days

-Aventus Utility Token (CURRENCY:AVT) traded up 5.7% against the dollar during the 1 day period ending at 19:00 PM ET on October 11th.
-One Aventus Utility Token coin can currently be purchased for approximately $0.48 or 0.00000974 BTC on popular cryptocurrency exchanges.
-Aventus Utility Token has a market cap of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last day.
-Over the last week, Aventus Utility Token has traded up 0.3% against the dollar.
+Aventus Utility Token (CURRENCY:AVT) traded up 5.7% against the dollar during the twenty-four hour period ending at 0:00 AM ET on October 17th.
+Aventus Utility Token has a total market cap of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last 24 hours.
+One Aventus Utility Token coin can now be bought for $0.48 or 0.00000974 BTC on major cryptocurrency exchanges.
+During the last week, Aventus Utility Token has traded up 0.3% against the dollar.

 - Polygon (MATIC) traded 2.4% higher against the dollar and now trades at $1.32 or 0.00002639 BTC.